 "They have a term life policy through work but no individual coverage."

-This helps the Extractor fill in gaps that documents alone might not cover.
+This helps Dora fill in gaps that documents alone might not cover.

-Once your documents are uploaded and any text context is added, the Extractor runs automatically.
-It reads through everything you've provided, pulls out financial data, and populates the client's profile — accounts, balances, income, insurance, household members, and more.
+Once your documents are uploaded and any text context is added, click Extract with Dora.
+She reads through everything you've provided, pulls out financial data, and drafts updates to the client's profile — accounts, balances, income, insurance, household members, and more.

 Step 5: Review the Extracted Assumptions

-Accounts — Investment accounts, bank accounts, retirement accounts, and other assets and liabilities
+Assets — Investment accounts, bank accounts, retirement accounts, and other assets

 Insurance — Life, disability, homeowners, liability, and other policies

-Walk through each sub-tab and verify the data looks right.
+Walk through each step and verify the data looks right.
 Fix anything that's off — wrong balances, missing accounts, incorrect ages.
-The Extractor is good, but it's not perfect, and this is your chance to clean things up before moving into planning.
+Dora is good, but she's not perfect, and this is your chance to clean things up before moving into planning.

-Click the Planning tab in the left sidebar.
-This is where you analyze the client's financial picture.
+In the Planning setup phase, you analyze the client's financial picture.
 Work through the modules that are relevant:

 Goals — Set up Retirement, Education, and/or Liquidity goals.
 Adjust the assumptions (spending need, savings rate, growth rate, etc.) to match the client's situation.
 The goal calculators will show you where the client stands.